Psalm 85:6, “Will you not revive us again, that your people may rejoice in you?”

 We are in desperate need of revival.
 Our marriages, families, churches, our nation (no matter what nation we hail from)—in every arena of life, society, and religion, we need the omnipotent, renewing visitation of the Holy Spirit.

 Many Christians do not know what “revival” even means precisely.
 We love the idea of hordes of unbelievers being converted, packed church houses, and passionate worship experiences.
 But these things—while not bad in themselves—are the symptoms of revival rather than the substance of it.

 What would it mean for us to experience a revival in our day?
 What would it look like?
 What would it necessarily involve?

 What Revival Is Not

 Second, revival is not an excuse for personal spiritual lethargy.
-Revival does not ever have to wait on anyone else; it can be enjoyed personally and immediately by any devoted child of God who is committed to pursuing Christ with all his or her heart and soul and mind and strength.
+Revival does not ever have to wait on anyone else; it can be enjoyed personally and immediately by any devoted child of God who is committed to pursuing Christ with all their heart and soul and mind, and strength.
 Jesus himself assures us, “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me” (Revelation 3:20).
 Personal revival is never dependent on the temperature of other souls.
 Jesus is willing to commune with anyone, at any time, who opens the door to him.

 Third, revival is not a feel-good change only.
 It will indeed feel good to have the Spirit of God moving in a mighty way among us, but it will also cause great discomfort to our old way of life.
 True revival will affect our money, our time, our priorities.
 You see, if true revival comes, we will be better employees, but we will realize that family is more important than career.
-We will also recognize that pointing our family to the Lord is more important than leading them to a good education, sports success, etc. In fact, we will also realize that personal devotion must come before we can lead our family to the Lord.
+We will also recognize that pointing our family to the Lord is more important than leading them to a good education, sports success, etc. We will also realize that personal devotion must come before we can lead our family to the Lord.

 What Revival Always Involves